equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Option OR4, involving an on-ramp adjacent to Powells Creek, was considered the preferred option as it would:

-x

-Provide relief to the intersection of Parramatta Road, Concord Road and Leicester Avenue at North Strathfield
+* Provide relief to the intersection of Parramatta Road, Concord Road and Leicester Avenue at North Strathfield

-x

-Provide an alternate access to the M4 westbound within close proximity to the existing accesses, so as to not significantly increase travel time and affect network performance in other locations
+* Provide an alternate access to the M4 westbound within close proximity to the existing accesses, so as to not significantly increase travel time and affect network performance in other locations

-x

-Not involve acquisition of privately-owned land.
+* Not involve acquisition of privately-owned land.

 Location refinement